-- Securing natural resources of agriculture sectors, including water availability and access to the priority agricultural areas (PAA) as outlined in the CQ regional development plan (DSDIP, 2013). - Identifying potential market (both domestic and international) for the high-value perishable agricultural commodities. - Acquiring market access to the targeted Asian markets. - Scale up the production gradually to meet the forecasted demand for HPVACs in the targeted markets. - Development of horizontal and vertical collaboration in HPVACs supply chain to increase efficiency. - Extend the collaboration with local and state governments and with industry bodies to smooth out the market access process.
+- Securing natural resources of agriculture sectors, including water availability and access to the priority agricultural areas (PAA) as outlined in the CQ regional development plan (DSDIP, 2013). - Identifying potential market (both domestic and international) for the high-value perishable agricultural commodities. - Acquiring market access to the targeted Asian markets. - Increase use of technology is required to achieve market access and to increase the supply chain efficiency. - Scale up the production gradually to meet the forecasted demand for HPVACs in the targeted markets. - Development of horizontal and vertical collaboration in HPVACs supply chain to increase efficiency. - Extend the collaboration with local and state governments and with industry bodies to smooth out the market access process.

 A collaborative effort from the growers and other relevant stakeholders will ensure the future growth of the agricultural sector in CQ.
 However, the nature of collaboration and the mechanism of the collaboration are yet to be identified.
 A detailed description of various collaborative models will be given in the Milestone 11-13 Report.
-One of the key objectives of these models would be to improve farmers' return on investment in the short and medium term by cross regional and multi-party collaboration.
-Therefore, both drivers and T barriers for collaboration among different actors in the supply chain will be investigated in the next report (Milestoen 11-13 Report) to ensure the effectiveness of collaboration.
+One of the key objectives of these models would be improve farmers' return on investment in the short and medium term by cross regional and multi-party collaboration.
+Therefore, both drivers and barriers for collaboration among different actors in the supply chain is further investigated in the final Stakeholder Collaboration Models for Exporting Perishable Agricultural

+Commodities in Asia report, ensuring the effectiveness of collaboration.
 It is to be noted some horizontal collaboration (collaboration among the growers) exists in the horticulture industry of CQ, but only for limited commodities.
 In the next stage of this study, the research team will conduct a focus group workshop to investigate the factors for collaboration to enhance the supply chain efficiency.